Tax essentials for starters

 What is a provisional assessment?

-Is the small businesses scheme (KOR) right for your business?
+The small businesses scheme (KOR)

 Is your turnover less than €20,000 per calendar year?
 Or has it decreased to less than €20,000?
 Consider using the small businesses scheme, the KOR.

 The KOR is a turnover tax exemption.
-You can register for it with the Tax Administration.
+You can register for it with the Belastingdienst.
 With the KOR, you do not charge VAT on the goods or services you sell.
 Nor can you deduct the VAT on expenses.
 You have less administration and do not have to file a VAT return.

 Learn more in this tax webinar

-The Dutch Tax Administration hosts a monthly webinar on taxes, especially for starting companies.
+The Belastingdienst hosts a monthly webinar on taxes, especially for starting companies.
 This free webinar is in Dutch.
-You can for it via this link.
-Or you can watch the Business.gov.nl webinar 'Taxes for entrepreneurs in .
+You can for it via this link.Â

 1. We have drawn up this calculation with all due care.
 Nevertheless, we cannot guarantee that there are no mistakes.
 Did you spot an error or omission?
 Let us know by using the feedback option underneath the article.
 Your input is appreciated.